The Nayef Al-Rodhan Prize for Global Cultural Understanding 2019 shortlist

 Professor Ash Amin is joined on the 2019 jury by: historian and political scientist Professor Rana Mitter FBA; social anthropologist Professor Dame Henrietta Moore FBA; writer and broadcaster Professor Patrick Wright FBA and writer Madeleine Bunting.

 The winner will be announced at an evening ceremony held at the British Academy in London on Wednesday 30 October.
 The evening will include a panel discussion with the shortlisted writers, chaired by Channel 4 News presenter Fatima Manji.
+Tickets for the event, which is free to attend, can be booked here.

 The winner in 2018 was Kapka Kassabova for Border: A Journey to the Edge of Europe.